TT-World/CMPG323-Overview-30605458/README.md

     <li>CMPG 323 Project 4-30605458 </li>
     <li>CMPG 323 Project 5-30005458 </li>
   </ul>
-  <p style="font-family:courier;">For now I am not quite sure if I am  going to create a single project and link some of the above if not all repositories to this one project.
+  <p>For now I am not quite sure if I am  going to create a single project and link some of the above if not all repositories to this one project.
 But, I think by the time I will be busy with project 2 I will have an idea.</p>
 </body>
 </html>